-- Increasing affordable housing through bringing empty homes back into use. - Tackling inequality working to ensure services are sensitive to the needs of different communities. - Freedom from crime and antisocial behaviour reducing burglary and the fear of burglary and tackling antisocial behaviour. - Healthy lifestyles and healthy communities improving the health and wellbeing of the population and the houses that people live in. - Improving the health of those whose quality of life and health outcomes are the worst.
+- Increasing affordable housing through bringing empty homes back into use. - Tackling inequality working to ensure services are sensitive to the needs of different communities and those 'protected groups' as identified in the Equalities Act 2010. - Freedom from crime and antisocial behaviour reducing burglary and the fear of burglary and tackling antisocial behaviour. - Healthy lifestyles and healthy communities improving the health and wellbeing of the population and the houses that people live in. - Improving the health of those whose quality of life and health outcomes are the worst.